 join the lsc

-The LIGO Scientific Collaboration (LSC) is a self-governing collaboration seeking to detect gravitational waves, use them to explore the fundamental physics of gravity, and develop gravitational wave observations as a tool of astronomical discovery.
+The LIGO Scientific Collaboration (LSC) is a self-governing collaboration focused on detecting gravitational waves, using them to explore the fundamental physics of gravity, and developing gravitational wave observations as a tool of astronomical discovery.
 The LIGO Scientific Collaboration was founded in 1997 and currently has over 800 members from over 60 institutions worldwide.

 The LSC is an open collaboration.
 Anyone who is interested in contributing to the mission of LIGO may apply to join the LSC.
 Groups joining the LSC are welcome to participate in all LSC activities.
 As members of the LSC, groups have access to the LIGO data for scientific purposes, can participate in collaboration meetings and working group meetings, can represent the LSC at external scientific meetings and to the public, and have representation on the LSC Council, the governing body of the collaboration.
 Members that contribute to the LSC mission at a defined level (50% of available research time) are eligible for authorship on all collaboration papers.